Skip to content

 Encrypts sensitive values using device-local encryption.
 Encrypted values are stored in .env files using the varlock() resolver function and are automatically decrypted at load time.

 On macOS, encryption is hardware-backed via the Secure Enclave (with Touch ID / biometric authentication).
-On Windows and Linux, platform-specific secure storage is used.
+On Windows, keys are TPM-sealed when a TPM is available (Windows Hello gates interactive decrypts).
+On Linux, TPM2 and/or Secret Service is used.
 A pure-JavaScript file-based fallback is available on all platforms.

 Terminal window